-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.6, p.124

-See People v Huyser, 221 Mich App 293 (1997)(medical expert's report prepared at request of prosecution in CSC case not admissible under rule)
+Michigan Court Rules Practice: Evidence, § 803.6 See People v Huyser, 221 Mich App 293 (1997)(medical expert's report prepared at request of prosecution in CSC case not admissible under rule)

-- C. MRE 803(7)/Absence of Entry in Records Kept in Accordance With the Provisions of Paragraph (6): The Rule: "Evidence that a matter is not included in the memoranda, report, records, or data compilations, in any form, kept in accordance with the provisions of paragraph (6), to prove the nonoccurrence or nonexistence of the matter, if the matter was of a kind of which a memorandum, report, record, or data compilation was regularly made and preserved, unless the sources of information or other circumstances indicate lack of trustworthiness." - (1) Theory.
+- C. MRE 803(7)/Absence of Entry in Records Kept in Accordance With the Provisions of Paragraph (6): The Rule: "Evidence that a matter is not included in the memoranda, report, records, or data compilations, in any form, kept in accordance with the provisions of paragraph (6), to prove the nonoccurrence or nonexistence of the matter, if the matter was of a kind of which a memorandum, report, record, or data compilation was regularly made and preserved, unless the sources of information or other circumstances indicate lack of trustworthiness." - 1.
+Theory.
 This exception is simply the "negative counterpart" to 803(6), relying on the same theory of reliability, and applied in very much the same way.

-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.7, p.126
+Michigan Court Rules Practice: Evidence, § 803.7 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.7

-(2) Diligent Search.
+2. Diligent search.
 Michigan has not interpreted this rule.
 Federal law requires a foundational showing of a "diligent search" for the entry or record.

-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.7, p.126 2 Graham, Handbook of Federal Evidence (4th ed), § 803.7, p.476 Cf. MRE 803(10)
+Michigan Court Rules Practice: Evidence, § 803.7 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.7 Cf. MRE 803(10)

-- D. MRE 803(8)/Public Records and Reports: The Rule: "Records, reports, statements, or data compilations, in any form, of public officers or agencies, setting forth (A) the activities of the office or agency, or (B) matters observed pursuant to duty imposed by law as to which matters there was a duty to report, excluding, however, in criminal cases matters observed by police officers and other law enforcement personnel, and subject to the limitations of MCL 257.624; MSA 9.22324." - (1) Theory.
-This theory of "trustworthiness" for this exception is akin to that of the business record exception-a public report is assumed to be accurate and reliable because maintained and relied upon in the course of a regularly conducted activity by public officers who lack a motive to falsify.
+- D. MRE 803(8)/Public Records and Reports: The Rule: "Records, reports, statements, or data compilations, in any form, of public officers or agencies, setting forth (A) the activities of the office or agency, or (B) matters observed pursuant to duty imposed by law as to which matters there was a duty to report, excluding, however, in criminal cases matters observed by police officers and other law enforcement personnel, and subject to the limitations of MCL 257.624; MSA 9.22324." - 1.
+Theory.
+This theory of "trustworthiness" for this exception is akin to that of the business record exception--a public report is assumed to be accurate and reliable because maintained and relied upon in the course of a regularly conducted activity by public officers who lack a motive to falsify.
 Further, the public interest is viewed as served by not bringing public officials to court to testify regarding matters recorded accurately, and regarding which the record is more likely reliable than the memory of the official in any event.

-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.8, p.127 2 Graham, Handbook of Federal Evidence (4th ed), § 803.8, p.486 Advisory Committee Note to FRE 803(8)
+Michigan Court Rules Practice: Evidence, § 803.8 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.8 Advisory Committee Note to FRE 803(8)

-- (2) Authentication.
-See MRE 901 and 902 - (3) Limitation As Compared to Federal Rule.
+- 2. Authentication.
+See MRE 901 and 902 - 3.
+Limitation as compared to federal rule.
 Michigan has not adopted subsection (C) of the federal rule, including "in civil actions and proceedings and against the Government in criminal cases, factual findings resulting from an investigation made pursuant to authority granted by law, unless the sources of information or other circumstances indicate lack of trustworthiness."
 Investigative reports are not admissible in Michigan.

-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.8, p.127-128 Bradbury v Ford Motor, 419 Mich 550 (1984)
+Michigan Court Rules Practice: Evidence, § 803.8 Bradbury v Ford Motor, 419 Mich 550 (1984)

-(4) Evaluative or Investigative Reports.
+4. Evaluative or investigative reports.
 The decision not to include subsection (C) in Michigan also means that subsection (B) cannot be employed to admit investigative reports; that provision is limited to objective data observed pursuant to a duty imposed by law and reported and recorded pursuant to said duty.